Wassim-php/MoviesWorld/readme.md

 watchlistRoutes.js
 Routes related to managing user watchlists.

+Add Movie to Watchlist (GET /add/watchlist/
+/
-Add Movie to Watchlist (GET /add/watchlist//): Adds a specified movie to the watchlist for a given user.
+): Adds a specified movie to the watchlist for a given user. reviewRoutes.js

-reviewRoutes.js
 Routes related to movie reviews.

+Write Review Page (GET /review/
+/
-Write Review Page (GET /review//): Renders the review page for a specific movie and user.
+): Renders the review page for a specific movie and user.
+Submit Review (POST /review/
+/
-Submit Review (POST /review//): Posts a review for a specific movie by a user.
+): Posts a review for a specific movie by a user. userManagementRoutes.js

-userManagementRoutes.js
 Additional routes for managing user information and authentication.

 Get All Users (GET /userss): Fetches a list of all registered users.
-Get User by ID (GET /users/): Retrieves a specific user’s details by their ID.
+Get User by ID (GET /users/
+): Retrieves a specific user’s details by their ID.
 Create User (POST /users): Adds a new user to the system.
-Update User by ID (PUT /users/): Updates details of a specific user by their ID.
+Update User by ID (PUT /users/
+): Updates details of a specific user by their ID.
-Delete User by ID (DELETE /users/): Deletes a user record from the system by ID.
+Delete User by ID (DELETE /users/
+): Deletes a user record from the system by ID.

+Basic error handling is implemented in index.js to manage both 404 errors and other unhandled exceptions.
 ---

 Basic error handling is implemented in index.js to manage both 404 errors and other unhandled exceptions.